The melanoma proteome

-MCM6 is a gene associated with unfavourable prognosis in melanoma.
+MCM6 is a gene associated with an unfavorable prognosis in melanoma.
 The best separation is achieved by an expression cutoff at 16.5 fpkm which divides the patients into two groups with 0% 3-year survival for patients with high expression versus 62% for patients with low expression, p-value: 1.09e-5.
-Immunohistochemical staining using an antibody targeting MCM6 (HPA004818) shows differential expression pattern in melanoma samples.
+Immunohistochemical staining using an antibody targeting MCM6 (HPA004818) shows a differential expression pattern in melanoma samples.

-TIMELESS is another gene associated with unfavourable prognosis in melanoma.
+TIMELESS is another gene associated with an unfavorable prognosis in melanoma.
 The best separation is achieved by an expression cutoff at 10.0 fpkm which divides the patients into two groups with 0% 3-year survival for patients with high expression versus 48% for patients with low expression, p-value: 1.06e-5.
-Immunohistochemical staining using an antibody targeting TIMELESS (HPA060655) shows differential expression pattern in melanoma samples.
+Immunohistochemical staining using an antibody targeting TIMELESS (HPA060655) shows a differential expression patterns in melanoma samples.

 Table 1.
-The 20 genes with highest significance associated with unfavourable prognosis in melanoma.
+The 20 genes with highest significance associated with an unfavorable prognosis in melanoma.

-WIPI1 is a gene associated with favourable prognosis in melanoma.
+WIPI1 is a gene associated with a favorable prognosis in melanoma.
 The best separation is achieved by an expression cutoff at 14.0 fpkm which divides the patients into two groups with 52% 3-year survival for patients with high expression versus 0% for patients with low expression, p-value: 3.11e-4.
-Immunohistochemical staining using an antibody targeting WIPI1 (HPA007493) shows differential expression pattern in melanoma samples.
+Immunohistochemical staining using an antibody targeting WIPI1 (HPA007493) shows a differential expression pattern in melanoma samples.

 Table 2.
-The 20 genes with highest significance associated with favourable prognosis in melanoma.
+The 20 genes with highest significance associated with a favorable prognosis in melanoma.

 The melanoma transcriptome